aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-closed-curve/_index.md

 ## Step 1: Create Bitmap and Graphics Objects

-First, create a **bitmap** that will serve as the canvas.
-The `Graphics` object lets you draw on that canvas.
+The `Bitmap` class is Aspose.Drawing’s top‑level image container that holds pixel data in memory.
+The `Graphics` object provides drawing methods that render onto a `Bitmap`.

+Create a 400 × 400 pixel canvas with a 32‑bit premultiplied‑alpha pixel format, then obtain a `Graphics` instance for that canvas.

 ```csharp
 Bitmap bitmap = new Bitmap(1000, 800, System.Drawing.Imaging.PixelFormat.Format32bppPArgb);